 ”Mr. Kramer” was published in the Baltimore Sun on August 8, 2010, to mark the 100th anniversary of Boy Scouts, whose Eagle rank the author attained a long time ago in a galaxy far, far away.
 The national organization filed for bankruptcy in February 2020.

 ”A Galvanized Man” is a short story acquired in 1982 by Playboy’s esteemed fiction editor, Alice K. Turner .
 Payment was $6000, about $16,000 in 2020–adequate exchange for a young writer’s soul.
 Just before publication, it was spiked higher up the masthead for being “not macho enough,” Turner said at the time.
-For many years, she did the best she could there, which was often very good, heaven knows.
+For many years, she did the best she could, which was often very good, heaven knows.
+She always seemed amused, and a bit bemused, by being there. (“Cheshire puss, would you tell me, please, which way I ought to go from here?”)
 All of this is rather jarring to conjure today.